aledelpho/Arthemy_Live-Tuner-ZIT-ComfyUI/README.md

 ### STAGE 1: Semantic Seeding (Layers 0-5)

 * **The Foundation:** Where random noise first meets your prompt.
-* **The Slider:** Crank this up to force the model to stick rigidly to your prompt's layout.
+- Crank this up to force the model to stick rigidly to your prompt's layout.
 Lower it for more creative drift.

 ### STAGE 2: Spatial Layout (Layers 6-11)

 * **The Blueprint:** Defines masses, object positioning, and depth.
-* **The Slider:** Adjust where subjects are placed and their overall "weight" in the scene.
+- Adjust where subjects are placed and their overall "weight" in the scene.

 ### STAGE 3: Morphological Form (Layers 12-17)

 * **The Skeleton:** Resolves object boundaries and limb coherence.
-* **The Slider:** High values separate objects clearly; low values create "dream-like" blending.
+- High values separate objects clearly; low values create "dream-like" blending.

 ### STAGE 4: Volumetric Lighting (Layers 18-23)

 * **The Atmosphere:** Handles 3D depth, shading, and lighting mood.
-* **The Slider:** Influence the contrast and "feel" of the environment.
+- Influence the contrast and "feel" of the environment.

 ### STAGE 5: Surface Refinement (Layers 24-29)

 * **The Detailer:** "Hallucinates" micro-details like skin pores and fabric weave.
-* **The Slider:** Crank it for ultra-sharp textures; lower it for a soft, painterly look.
+- Crank it for ultra-sharp textures; lower it for a soft, painterly look.

 ---